-It should be noted that the active surveillance outlined above is supplementary to the passive surveillance which Ireland regards as its mainstay in detecting incursions of exotic disease.
-This passive surveillance includes testing for M. Gallisepticum, M. Meleagridis and M. Synoviae.
+The active surveillance outlined above is supplementary to the passive surveillance and diagnostics, which Ireland regards as its mainstay in detecting incursions of exotic disease.
+This passive surveillance includes M. Gallisepticum and M. Meleagridis testing in samples submitted by PVPs from both, commercial and backyard flocks.